ioccc-src/winner/1986/marshall/README.md

         make all

-NOTE: we could not compile this entry under modern macOS but it will work fine under linux.
-It likely fails to compile under macOS because its gcc is actually just clang which is more strict about the type of the second argument of main().
-If you have gcc under macOS it might work just as well.
+NOTE: Cody Boone Ferguson got this to compile and work with clang.
+It did not work with clang because it is more strict about the second and third args to main() and the third arg was an int.
+He notes that he tried to keep the picture as close to the original.
+The line lengths are the same but some spaces had to be changed to non-spaces.
+Thank you Cody for your help!

 # Judges' comments:

 This program prints the name of the picture.
-The layout is somewhat pretty through it is not the usual sort of output one would expect from printing a program!
+The layout is somewhat pretty though it is not the usual sort of output one would expect from printing a program!

 This program was selected for the 1987 t-shirt collection.

-This program is known to give some C compilers a problems.
+## Author's comments:

+No comments were provided by the author.

 Copyright (c) 1986, Landon Curt Noll & Larry Bassel.